codingnninja/DevRel-How-to-sell-to-developers/README.md

 By a powerful effect, I mean an effect that makes them act the way you desire or predetermined.

-Awareness is only complete when it generates inbound and outbound impact or effect, that is your audience realises your offer is important.
+Awareness is only complete when it generates inbound and outbound impact or effect, that is your audience realizes your offer is important.
 In DevRel, awareness could be generated with articles, talks, videos, presentations, hackathons, swags and many others.

 Therefore, whatever medium is used to generate awareness must have three sections – a heading that elicits curiosity, a body that solves relevant expected problems or make current solutions better unexpectedly and a trigger that takes them to the next stage of impact.

-For example, a talk at an event to generate awareness should fulfil all the purposes above.
+For example, a talk at an event to generate awareness should fulfill all the purposes above.
 The swags shared should also do the same.
-Until your awareness fulfils all of these requirements, it is not complete.
+Until your awareness fulfills all of these requirements, it is not complete.
 It should be noted that awareness may start today and be completed next year or at any point in time.

 So to measure awareness we have to use something I call “Both sides of the Pareto principle”.
 The first side of this principle states that approximately 20% of the people that are aware of your products take inbound actions and 20% of those who take inbound actions will take outbound actions.
 The first side is about the people who took your predetermined actions.

 The second side of the principle states approximately 80% of those who are aware of your products and know it is important are either distracted, occupied, acting on biases,  don’t need or don’t consider your content or products good enough yet.

 The second side is about the people who will take retrogressive or precautionary reactions though they are aware of your products or services.
-Also, people that know your products exist but don’t know it is important are equal to 5 times those who know it exists and important.
+Also, people that know your products exist but don’t know it is important are equal to 5 times those who know it exists and are important.

 They represent the percentage of the audience you’re yet to get their attention and you can get their attention by varying your operation in all ramifications.
 I mean you should vary your styles, contents, distribution channels and every other.